-^{1.} IP Manager will be deprecated in ALEOS 4.17.0.
+1. IP Manager has been deprecated in ALEOS 4.17.0.

 mypage.mydomain.com

 - .com is the TLD - mydomain is the domain (usually noted as mydomain.com since the domain is specific to the TLD) - mypage is the subdomain or server name associated with the device, computer, or device registered with mydomain.com mypage.mydomain.ca